netcinematics/aWordza/APP/BITZ/aCommonaConfuza.md

 The hypothesis goes, that there is a vast majority of aDissa words, but also it appears that there is nearly enemic or mal-nourished number of words for ENCOURAGEMENT and aEna.
 A massive imbalance appears to exist with an enourmous number of aDissa words compared to aEna words.
 In addition, a good number of the aEna words that exist appear to have been distorted, or INVERTED (from the confuzion described above).
 So it appears, there is actual missing words for encouragement, while we exist within an overwhelm of concepts of aDissa.
 What could account for this?
 Maybe it is that we arose from a brutal species?
 And are still young in our awareness?
 Is this what the minds of 1000yrz from now will see?
 That the young human species was tilted linguistically toward distructive actz, rather than enstructive actz?
 By nature of our coming into education and intelligence gradually and irregularly?
 This is discussed at length later.

 Maybe they will know that with a lack of words, is a lack of concepts, and with a lack of concepts - society would be reasonably_confuzed.
+Also, the inverzion of reasonable_confuzion exists as actual_extra_awareness.
+Similar to the actz_of_confuzion is aExactaOpposa, with actz_of_clarity and actual_extra_awareness.
+A key took for awareness_of_extra_clarity is PRACTICE of `~aPRIZMaWORDZa~`.

+> Using SOCIAL~PHRASES, we can peer into all_human_mind, as `~aPRIZMaWORDZa~`.

 #### reasonably_confuzed